alpha912/codebase-md/README.md

 - Improved extraction of file metadata
 - Fixed pattern detection for different programming paradigms

-Check the full [release notes](releases/RELEASE-NOTES-2.0.2.md) for more details or view our detailed [documentation](docs/micro-export-format.md) on the Micro Export format.
+Check the full [release notes](releases/RELEASE-NOTES-2.0.2.md)for more details or view our detailed [documentation](docs/micro-export-format.md) on the Micro Export format.

 ## Features